 How to make Khao Soi

-1. Place rice noodles in a large baking dish, pour boiling water over the noodles and let them sit until they are softened, drain.
-Toss with a little oil to prevent sticking.
+Cook Noodles.
+Cook egg noodles according to package directions.
+If using rice noodles, place them in a large baking dish, pour boiling water over the noodles, and let them sit, stirring occasionally, until they are soft.

-3. Add the coconut milk, chicken broth and kaffir lime leaves and bring to a simmer, stirring.
-Once gently simmering add the bell pepper, fish sauce, sugar, soy sauce and chili garlic paste.
+Make the Broth.
+In a large pot, heat oil over medium heat.
+Add shallot, garlic, and lemongrass.
+Sauté until fragrant and golden, about 3-4 minutes.
+Add red curry paste, ad the spices, sauté for 1 minute.
+Add the coconut milk, chicken broth, and lime leaves and bring to a simmer, stirring.
+Once gently simmering, add the fish sauce, sugar, soy sauce, and chili garlic paste.

 Variations of Khao Soi